- Tuning into your senses

-- how to prepare herbs and wild foods in cooking
+- Empowered to prepare and eat herbs and wild foods

 “The wild food feels so good to be putting into my body.”
 One comment from a participant in the foraged Wild Foods lunch.